d-smith/aws-node-rest-api-with-dynamodb-cf/cloudformation/README.md

 Use the provided CDN cloud formation template.
 This template currently uses two origins - one is an s3 bucket configured to host a web site, the other an API gateway endpoint.
-For troubleshooting purposes it is useful to have content in an S3 bucket available to through the cloud front distribution, but is probably not necessary.
+For troubleshooting purposes it is useful to have content in an S3 bucket available to through the cloud front distribution.

 For inputs, use the API gateway stage endpoint as the APIEndpoint parameter value, and the bucket domain as the S3SiteEndpoint arg.

-For example
+The API stage is also an important input.

 # TODO
-* Add API key in serverless definition

-Can add a key and plan manually, then edit the resources in the stage manually to require a key.
-Manually, select the resource, then click the method links to require API keys.
-Note you will have to click the little check mark next to the 'API key required' choice on the page to save the edit.

 * API Key Synchronization between regions